-Matthew is and has been employed in various capacities in the University of Tasmania's Social Work program, including tutoring, field education, and unit coordination.
+Matthew is currently employed as the Assisting Field Education Coordinator (State-wide) for Social Work at UTAS.
+He has previously been employed in various capacities in the University of Tasmania's Social Work program, including tutoring, field education, and unit coordination.

-Matthew is also a PhD candidate whose research explores the meaning and operation of trust in online discussions of suicide.
+Matthew is also a PhD candidate whose research explores how people connect with one another in online discussions of suicide.
 His thesis supervisors are Dr Sonya Stanford, Assoc.
 Prof. Anthea Vreugdenhil and Dr Nicholas Hookway.

 Matthew’s research aligns with the University’s research theme of Better Health.
 His research interests include understanding the communication needs of people wishing to discuss suicide ideation, online peer-led mental health support, and risk and trust in mental health practice.